ncole458/generator-phonegapsass/README.md

 Yeoman generator for an automated PhoneGap (with Sass) project and build.
 Uses [grunt-phonegap](https://npmjs.org/package/grunt-phonegap) to automate platform builds and performs basic optimization tasks relevant for PhoneGap projects.
 Built from [generator-phonegap](https://github.com/hypermurea/generator-phonegap).

+We use this generator @ [Hitori](https://hitori-inc.com) so will do my best to keep this maintained.

 ## Installation